Tax credits and deductions: how to reduce income tax to the minimum?

 • 1

-Tax deductions - they reduce the tax base on which the tax is calculated.
+Tax deductions – reduce the tax base from which the tax is calculated.

 • 2

-Tax credits - they reduce the actual tax you have to pay.
+Tax credits – reduce the actual tax you owe.

-Tax credits and deductions can be claimed by all individuals and self-employed persons.
-As a self-employed person in the flat-rate tax scheme, you do not claim these benefits because you do not file a tax return, except in the following 5 situations.
+All individuals and self-employed persons can claim tax credits and deductions.
+As a self-employed person under the flat-rate tax regime, you do not apply these benefits because you do not file a tax return, with the exception of these 5 situations.

-Tax deduction Maximum deduction amount per year Conditions for claiming What to document?
+Tax deduction Maximum annual deduction amount Conditions for claiming What documentation is required?

 Charitable donations 15% of the tax base

-Minimum of CZK 1,000, the donation must be for public benefit Confirmation from the recipient of the donation
+At least CZK 1,000; the donation must be for public benefit purposes Confirmation from the recipient of the donation

-Blood donation CZK 3 000 per donation You donated the blood free of charge Confirmation from the blood transfusion station that the donation was non-contributory
+Blood donation CZK 3,000 per donation You donated blood free of charge Confirmation from the blood bank of a donation made without compensation

 Interest on loans for housing needs